Criticism and self-criticism: Soviet Union

 According to David Priestland, the concept of politically enforced "criticism and self-criticism" originated during the 1921–1924 purges of academia within the Soviet Union.
-This would eventually develop into the practise of "criticism and self-criticism" campaigns in which intellectuals suspected of possessing counter-revolutionary tendencies were publicly interrogated as part of a policy of "proletariatization."
+This would eventually develop into the practice of "criticism and self-criticism" campaigns in which intellectuals suspected of possessing counter-revolutionary tendencies were publicly interrogated as part of a policy of "proletariatization."

-Joseph Stalin introduced the concept of self-criticism in his 1924 work The Foundations of Leninism.
+Joseph Stalin introduced the concept of self-criticism (самокритика) in his 1924 work The Foundations of Leninism.
 He would later expand this concept in his 1928 article "Against Vulgarising the Slogan of Self-Criticism".
 Stalin wrote in 1928 "I think, comrades, that self-criticism is as necessary to us as air or water.
 I think that without it, without self-criticism, our Party could not make any headway, could not disclose our ulcers, could not eliminate our shortcomings.
 And shortcomings we have in plenty.
 That must be admitted frankly and honestly."
 For Stalin self-criticism was not supposed to be "temporary and transient" but an "indispensable and permanent weapon in the arsenal of Bolshevism".

 However, Stalin posited that self-criticism "date[s] back to the first appearance of Bolshevism in our country".
 Stalin stated that self-criticism was needed even after obtaining power as failing to observe weaknesses "make things easier for their enemies" and that "without self-criticism there can be no proper education of the Party, the class, and the masses".
 Vladimir Lenin wrote in One Step Forward, Two Steps Back (1904) that the Russian Social Democratic Labour Party engages in "self-criticism and ruthless exposure of their own shortcomings".
 Lenin further discussed the idea in "Left-Wing" Communism: An Infantile Disorder (1920), "Frankly admitting a mistake, ascertaining the reasons for it, analysing the circumstances which gave rise to it, and thoroughly discussing the means of correcting it—that is the earmark of a serious party".
 Lenin again further elaborated at a later date (1922) that "All the revolutionary parties that have perished so far, perished because they grew conceited, failed to see where their strength lay, and feared to speak of their weaknesses.
 But we shall not perish, for we do not fear to speak of our weaknesses and shall learn to overcome them".